-This is a power series neural network with 150 activation functions containing powers of the state variable of the system up to the 9th power.
-The simulation was conducted with a sample frequency of 200Hz, and at each iteration step the weight vector $\boldsymbol{w}_{M}$ is updated using 200 data points.
+The simulation is conducted with a sample frequency of 200Hz.
+For each iteration, 40000 samples are collected and used to update the control policy.
+The convergence of eight representative weights of the neural network is demonstrated in Fig.~\ref{fig:NNweight}.
+It can be observed that after 4 iterations, the weights are all nearly convergent.
+Thus, the stableness and convergence of the proposed IRL-based PI algorithm are verified by Fig.~\ref{fig:NNweight}.

-The trajectories of the target and the UAV controlled by our designed control law are illustrated in Fig.~\ref{fig:trjectory}.
-Fig.~\ref{fig:dis} illustrates the convergence of the loiter radius $r_h$ (red solid line).
-It can be seen that, if controlled by the designed algorithm, the loiter radius $r_h$ converges to the desired radius 50 $m$.
-Fig.~\ref{fig:eta} is the illustration of the variation of the state $\eta$ controlled by the designed algorithm during the simulation, which converges to zero at around 12s.
-As illustrated in Fig.~\ref{fig:input}, the control input of our method is within the allowed range [-1.5,1.5] during the whole circumnavigation process.
+The trajectories of the ground target and the UAVs controlled by our designed control law are demonstrated in Fig.~\ref{fig:trjectory}.
+The variation of the circumnavigation radius $r_h$ controlled by our method is demonstrated in Fig.~\ref{fig:dis} (red solid line).
+It is illustrated that the circumnavigation radius $r_h$ converges to the preset radius 50 $m$.
+Fig.~\ref{fig:eta} is the illustration of the variation of the state $\eta$ controlled by the proposed algorithm during the simulation, which converges to zero at around 17s.
+The control input of the UAV by our method is illustrated in Fig.~\ref{fig:input}.
+Note that the upper bound (blue dash line in Fig.~\ref{fig:input}) and lower bound (black dash line in Fig.~\ref{fig:input}) for the control input are changing over time as the speed of the UAV varies.
+Fig.~\ref{fig:input} shows that the control input of the UAV is always within the allowed range during the process of the circumnavigation.